20 Best Fruits For Muscle Gain (Ultimate Guide)

 10. Strawberries

-The biggest benefit of strawberries is their low-calorie composition.
+The most significant benefit of strawberries is their low-calorie composition.
 They are a low-carb option with lots of fiber.
 This means that it provides a lot of satiety (the feeling of fullness).
-Moreover, it is high in antioxidants that help decrease inflammation in the body.

 • When to eat: pre or post-workout